 6. Connect the signal cable to mA input terminal block.
 Insert the wires to the terminal block and tighten the screws.

-- 7. Connect the other end of the signal cable to the mA output of the external flowmeter. - 8.
-If you do not need to make any other electrical connections: - Push the cable gland back inside the cable entry and tighten the cap with a wrench.
+7. Connect the other end of the signal cable to the mA output of the external flowmeter.

+8. If you do not need to make any other electrical connections:

 • Attach the device lid by tightening it clockwise.